n8n-io/n8n-docs/docs/README.md

 ### Install n8n

-See the [Deployment section](./getting-started/deployment/README.md) to get started with n8n.
+See the [Installation section](./getting-started/installation/README.md) to get started with n8n.

 ### Learn the basics